dtran44/Weather-forecast/README.md

 ## Description
 The goal of this project was to create a Weather Dashboard using the openWeather API.
 Specifically, I learnt how to:

-- Create API calls to fetch the current day forecast and 5 day forecast
+- Create API calls to fetch the current day forecast and 5 day forecast with the temperture, weather conditions, humidity, wind speed and icon representation of the weather
-- Store the user's city search into local storage and show that retrieved data on the page
+- Store the user's city search into local storage and show that retrieved data on the page.
+If the retrieved data is clicked, this will show the current and 5 day forecast

 ## Installation